alexanderjwoods/job_tracker_student_version_php/README.md

 ..9c line 3 of views/partials/navigation.php change the url to yours.

 ..9d go into the public directory and give full permissions to the account_folders directory (chmod 777 account_folders).

+..9e lines 20 and 28 of the invoice.php page change the url to yours.

 10. Go to application login page and login.